 Amy joined the practice in July 2017 after graduating in BA Architecture from Oxford Brookes University.
 She is excited to develop her understanding of the technicalities of architecture through the range of projects at footprint architects.

 Since joining Footprint Architects, Amy has assisted in residential, leisure projects and projects in the education sector.
 This has challenged her to apply herself creativly within a range of environemnts and given her the opportunity to develop her keen interest in contemporary textures.

 Part I Architectural Assistant

-Kelvin joined Footprint Architects in September 2016 after graduating in BA Architecture from the University of Portsmouth and is keen to develop his technical skills across a range of design stages and project sectors.
+Olof joined Footprint Architects in August 2017 after graduating from the University of Greenwich.
+She is keen to develop a range of skills and expand her knowledge of architecture in practice.

 Since joining she has worked across a variety of residential, educational and commercial projects.
 Working on a range of projects at varying stages has allowed Olof to gain valuable experience in order to develop her design and technical ability, while learning from experienced professionals.

 Olof is passionate about context-aware architecture and the future of sustainable design.
 She has previously worked in the construction industry and is excited to expand her knowledge of the process of taking projects from concept to the built form.